My Yoga Vision

 When it comes to yoga, I imagine a big tent full of diversity, equity, compassion, and respect.
 I want everyone to feel deeply witnessed and embraced for who they are and I want our collective practice to matter.

 As Susanna Barkataki says, “Yoga is not a passive practice.
 Nor is it a practice to put down when you roll up your yoga mat.
 Yoga is, truly, an engaged social justice practice.”

-Rather than practicing in a vacuum, let’s practice with the intention to change the world.
+Rather than practicing in a vacuum, let’s practice with the understanding that every small effort matters and ripples out into the collective.
+Let’s practice with the intention to change the world.

 ….stressed out, anxious, working too damn much, and not sleeping.
-At this point, you are open to trying anything as long as it doesn’t reek of bullshit or body odor.
+At this point, you are open to trying anything as long as its not too woo or weird.

-….in a regular-sized body and are not interested in popularity contests or fashion shows.
-How are scenesters even still a thing?
-And why are they all doing yoga?
+….in a regular-sized body and are not interested in flexibility contests or yogi fashion shows.

 ….not flexible, and while you know yoga will help you, you think you can’t do it or will look like a fool.
 I’m not flexible either, and if it weren’t for yoga, I’d have the posture of a tiger prawn.

 ….a person of color, and when you look around the room, you don’t see anyone else who looks like you.
 Many yoga spaces are extremely vanilla and I’m sorry if you have ever felt like you didn’t belong because you do.